derekfranks/practice_assignment/FAQ.md

 Instead of submitting via the website, you need to use the `submit()` script.
 A link and more detailed instructions are included in the "Grading" section of the assignment 1 instructions.

+If you're using the `submit()` script and still getting this error, double check to make sure you're not printing the results rather than returning them.
+In other words, the final line of your code should not contain `print()`.
+Use `return()` instead.

 ####2) Do I need to round my answers to match the sample output?